Psalm 64 – Secret Plots and Sudden Shots

 ii.
 “Their methods cannot afford to be those of honest opposition (‘the open statement of the truth’, 2 Corinthians 4:2; cf. ‘I opposed him to his face’, Galatians 2:11).”
 (Kidner)

 d.
-Who sharpen their tongue like a sword, and bend their bows to shoot their arrows – bitter words: The secret plots against David consisted in words and lies against him, all pushing towards his destruction and death.
+Who sharpen their tongue like a sword, and bend their bows to shoot their arrows – bitter words: The secret plots against David consisted in words and lies against him, all pushing toward his destruction and death.
 This was not a case of words merely hurting; this was an active conspiracy to kill.

 i.
 “In the context of this war of lies and innuendo, the ambush will be either the prepared situation which ‘frames’ an innocent man, or the shelter of anonymity from which a rumour can be launched without fear.”
 (Kidner)